 Why the name?

-An obvious play on words, the chemical dopamine is something my brain lacks as a person with cyclothymia and ADHD.
-Stories that I tell on the podcast share some of these struggles.
+An obvious play on words, the chemical dopamine is something our brain needs as a measure of positive experiences.
+I've had some challenges with getting the adequate amount of dopamine in my life due to ADHD, Cyclothymia, and being an INTP.
+The stories that I tell on the podcast share some of these struggles.

 What is the vision?

 To encourage mental health empowerment for those experience challenges with everyday neurosis or high-functioning mental health challenges.